barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas-2015.md

   * The ability to load external examples, such as GitHub gists, or allow them to persist them via url.
   * The ability to export an example as a standalone application
+  * The ability to persist examples on the server, perhaps anonymously, similar to jsFiddle or glslsandbox.
+This would also include an extended gallery mode for browsing and finding demos and examples.

 References
 * [Cesium Sandcastle](http://cesiumjs.org/Cesium/Apps/Sandcastle/index.html)